 Pumpkin carving originated with Irish immigrants who came to America in the 1800s.
 They had a tradition of carving lanterns from turnips and displaying them on All Hallows Eve to welcome the spirits of the deceased.
 In America, these immigrants found pumpkins to be more readily available and easier to carve than turnips and Jack-O-Lanterns soon became a Halloween tradition.

 Pumpkins can be purchased at farms, pumpkin patches, produce stands and grocery stores.
-Pumpkin farms and patches are listed in our Local Activities Directory.
-Regardless of where you buy your pumpkins, look for pumpkins that:
+Pumpkin farms and patches are listed in our Local Fun Directory.
+Regardless of where you buy your pumpkins, look for pumpkins that are:

 Choose one family pumpkin or one pumpkin for each member of your family to carve or decorate.

 Simple, bold designs are best for young children – large triangle or circle-shaped eyes and noses and a few large gaping teeth.
 Young children can draw the design and help clean out the pumpkin, but the actual carving should be completed by an adult.

 For easy clean-up place your pumpkin on several layers of newspaper before carving.
 Make a lid by cutting a circle around the stem with a sharp, sturdy knife or tiny “saw” from a pumpkin carving kit.
 The lid should be large enough to allow you to easily reach inside the pumpkin to clean it out and place and light a candle.
 When cutting the lid, angle the knife inward, so that the top edge of the lid will be larger than the hole.
 This will help prevent the lid from falling into the pumpkin, particularly when the lid begins begins to shrink as it dries out.